 Faculty and support staff mailboxes are located in the copy center in the southwest corner of the library building in Room LIB 482.
-Material to be mailed or distributed may be left with a copy center team member, or in the basket at the window.
+Material to be mailed or distributed may be left with a copy center team member.
 Bins for intercampus mail, outgoing mail and district mail are located inside the center to the far right of the entrance.
 Individual stamps for personal mail may also be purchased on a convenience basis.
 Call the copy and mail center during its hours of operation: 6:30 a.m. until 6:00 p.m., Mondays through Thursdays, and until 5:00 p.m. on Fridays.
 Call or check the website for holiday, intersession and summer hours.